BBC Radio Theatre: History

 Originally named The Concert Hall, the theatre was designed by George Val Myer as part of the BBC's new Broadcasting House building.
 The hall is 106 ft long, and tapers from 48 ft wide at the rear to 36 ft wide behind the stage.
 The room's height is 31 ft, taking up three storeys of Broadcasting House.
 Upon original specification, the hall had a reverberation time of 1.7 seconds.

 Broadcasting House was opened on 14 May 1932 by Queen Mary.
 The theatre's first performance was held on 15 October 1932; at this time the hall's capacity allowed a large orchestra and an audience of 550.
 On 10 March 1933, the hall hosted a memorial concert to the BBC's former Director of Music, Percy Pitt.

 In 1933, the BBC Yearbook described the hall's acoustics and architecture:

 Val Myer's interior included extensive Art Deco fittings, an oak dado and bas-reliefs by Gilbert Bayes.
 The theatre's green room was designed by Raymond McGrath.

 Upon the outbreak of the Second World War, part of the theatre was used as a dormitory.
 On 6 September 1939, Stuart Hibberd wrote that:

 In 1966, the BBC commissioned a report into sound propagation between spaces inside Broadcasting House, entitled Acoustic Tests in Broadcasting House, London: The Anomalous Sound Transmission between Studio S2 and the Concert Hall.
 The investigation found that Studio S2—situated in the sub basement below the Concert Hall and used for small orchestras and pop groups—leaked sound into the auditorium above due to inadequate sound insulation and lack of a floating floor; this occasionally distracted musicians in the Concert Hall although it could not be heard on transmissions or recordings.

 In 1994, the Concert Hall was renamed the Radio Theatre.

 In 2012, a developmental Super Hi-Vision (8K) video system with 22.2 surround sound audio was installed in the theatre to show the London Olympics and its opening ceremony.

 Organ

-On 16 June 1933, the BBC unveiled the Concert Hall's Compton organ.
+On 16 June 1933, the BBC unveiled the Concert Hall's Compton organ, the first of the BBC Theatre Organs.
 To celebrate the event, the corporation broadcast a concert featuring George Thalben-Ball, G. D. Cunningham, and Walter Alcock.
 The organ featured 2,826 pipes in 35 ranks.